 For the Otrivin product range, Glaxo Smith Kleine GSK wanted to relaunch its product website on a global scale.

 On this project, we took over after another agency, and were asked to validate the newly created designs and structure.
-Through our collaboration, the copmany has seen benefits including:
+Through our collaboration, the GSK saw benefits, including:

 The cut is not always clean when one agency leaves, and another one steps in.
 In this case the status quo was not clear, as the expectation was that the designs were way further along than they actually were.